davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 you can read more about the transformation, which is called a [Fourier transform](http://google.com/search?q=Fourier+transform).

+Whew!
+With that bit of theory out of the way, we can start talking about the images themselves...

 ## Representing Images Mathematically

 From here on in, we'll only talk about 1D images (i.e. those consisting of a single row of pixels), in grayscale.
 Everything we talk about will generalize to 2D color images, however.
-This just makes the graphs easier to understand :)
+This just makes the graphs easier to draw :)

-One way to mathematically represent an image is to use a function.
+For analysis, we're going to represent an image using a function.
 This function is defined over the spatial extents of the image.
 For every point
-$(x, y)$ on the graph, $y \in \[0, 1\]$ denotes how much light is measured or displayed at point $x$ in the image. $y = 0$ denotes black and $y = 1$ denotes white.
+$(x, y)$ on the graph, $y \in \[0, 1\]$ denotes how much light is measured or displayed at point $x$ in the image.
+The value $y = 0$ denotes pure black and $y = 1$ denotes pure white.
 All values in between are shades of gray.

 Below is a 1D image and its corresponding image function:

     TODO example graph and image

-This function is sometimes called the **signal**.
-In fact, everything we are doing is part of the field called **signal processing**.
+This function is called the **signal**.
+The term originates from **signal processing**, the field where most of this content originated.

 ## Sampling

 On a computer, we represent the signal by **sampling** it.
-To sample the signal, we move along the $x$ axis, stopping at regular intervals at recording the $y$ value at each $x$.
+To sample the signal, we move along the $x$ axis, stopping at regular intervals and recording the $y$ value at each $x$.
 The result is a set of $(x, y)$ points from the original function.
 We call these points **samples** or **pixels**.

     TODO diagram for sampling the graph above